turbo-src/chrome-extension/cypress/readme.md

 If you are running in a normal browser window and running yarnDevLocal, the key variables should look like:
 ```
 {
-    process.env.NODE_ENV: "development",
+    testMode: false,
     testingDOM: false,
     contributor_id: <Your id which is the same as the on in the account page in the Turbosrc web extension>
 }
 ```

-It sometimes happens that after running the tests and switching back to the "development" Node environment the extension's process.env.NODE_ENV variable persists to "test" instead of development.
-Remove the extension from the extension manager in your browser, run yarnDevLocal again and reload the /dist folder of the extension in the extension manager.
-Finally, log out and log back in to the Turbosrc web extension.
-Check the console that the Node environment is now "development".

-Redo this process until the Node environment is "development".
-Logging out and logging back in again reestablishes your contributor id so it needs to be done when you remove the extension from the extension manager.
+Sometimes switching from yarn devLocalTest to yarn devLocal the environment variable process.env.TEST persists to "true" when it should be false.
+It is for this reason we want to phase out the use of environment variables to determine whether or not the extension is being tested or used.
+In the meantime, remove the extension from the extension manager, reauthenticate, even if you are already logged in, and refresh the page.

 ### The ext spec does not show the extension DOM:
 Hit run tests again button a couple of times in the Cypress spec window.
 Ensure nothing else is running on port 5001.